edusouzaxx/basel/kontakt/welcome.md

 - **Radio and TV -** Radio and TV are subject to licence fees in Switzerland.
 It does not matter whether radio, television, computer, tablet or mobile phone are present or in use.
 Serafe has been tasked by the Confederation with collecting the licensing fees.
 The licensing fees are paid per household, not per device.
 Families, flat-sharing communities or couples who live in the same household pay the fees only once

 ## 2. Children, Youth and Families

-Child care
+The future plays a central role in Basel, where child- and familyfriendly policies are a matter of course in all sectors.
+Since 2013, Basel has held the Unicef “Child Friendly Community” award.
+With respect to daycare for pre-school children, Basel also plays a leading role based on the citizens’ right to daycare which is encoded in the constitution.

-In terms of childcare by non-family members, parents have the choice between a number of options, including daycare centres or day families.
+- **Child care -** In terms of childcare by non-family members, parents have the choice between a number of options, including daycare centres or day families.
 Facilities are available in all residential neighbourhoods.

-Leisure
-In Basel, families, youth and children are also well catered for when it comes to leisure activities, with numerous local recreation areas offering attractive locations to linger.
+- **Leisure -** In Basel, families, youth and children are also well catered for when it comes to leisure activities, with numerous local recreation areas offering attractive locations to linger.
 In summer, open-air swimming pools are very popular, while in winter, two ice rinks invite the population to turn a few rounds.
 Libraries, museums, children’s and youth theatres, local meeting points and children’s and youth centres offer a wide range of leisure activities.
 On top of this, Basel boasts numerous public playgrounds, parks and sports facilities.

-Advice/counselling
-A network of private and public institutions supports and helps families, parents, adolescents and children tackle problems or emergencies.
+- **Advice/counselling -** A network of private and public institutions supports and helps families, parents, adolescents and children tackle problems or emergencies.
 Among them are the children and youth service, the centre for early intervention, parent counselling, the family, couple and educational counselling and the youth councelling.

-Children, Youth and
-Families
-The future plays a central role in Basel, where child- and familyfriendly policies are a matter of course in all sectors.
-Since 2013, Basel has held the Unicef “Child Friendly Community” award.
-With respect to daycare for pre-school children, Basel also plays a leading role based on the citizens’ right to daycare which is encoded in the constitution.
-6 7
-Education
+## 3. Education

 The canton of Basel-Stadt has a modern, high-quality school system that meets the diverse needs of the children and young people living here.
 In Switzerland education and training are in principle the responsibility of the cantons.
-8
-9
-Education Education
-numerous associations and student bodies.
-The official representa - tion of the students at the University of Basel is the “scuba”.
-This works not only for student participation, but also promotes student initiatives and organises its own cultural offerings.
-University of Applied Sciences and
-Arts Northwestern Switzerland (FHNW)
-In addition to the university, in the field of university-level education the FHNW provides a high-quality range of educational programmes.
-The FHNW is a regionally anchored educational institution with a international reputation.
-It includes ten schools, which cover the subjects of Computer Science, Engineering and Environment, Ar - chitecture and Civil Engineering, Business, Life Sciences, Art and Design, Social Work, Teacher Education, Psychology and Music in teaching and applied research.
-The FHNW has almost 14,000 stu - dents.
-1,000 of them come from abroad.
-Female students make up just above 50 percent.
-Fees are 700 francs per semester for Swiss students and 1,000 Swiss francs for students from the EU/EFTA.
-Private schools
-Those who don’t want to make use of the free public schools can make use of the services of a private educational institution in the Basel region.
-These include the English-, French- or Italian-speaking international schools in Basel and the surrounding area.
-At individu - al private schools a leaving certificate recognised throughout Swit - zerland can also be provided.
-Further education
-Basel also offers a wide choice in the area of further education: The FHNW offers a diversified range of further education possibilities in all its subject areas.
-Under the “Advanced Studies” the University of Basel for example organises academic further education courses to be completed while working.
-Federal qualifications in the field of higher vocational training can be obtained from public vocational colleges as well as private schools.
-The adult education centre of both Basel cantons offers numerous events in general further edu - cation, language courses and post-literacy courses for adults.
-And for all people who have reached the age of 58, the “SeniorenUni” organises events in various fields of knowledge of the University of Basel.
-Adults who had no opportunity in their youth to attend a sec - ondary school can obtain a canton school-leaving certificate in the matriculation courses for working people (Maturitätskurse für Erwachsene [MfB]), which enables access to the University of Basel.
-In addition, adult education facilities offer vocational qualification courses for adults.

-Early promotion of German
-Children who do not speak any or hardly any German attend a playgroup with German language support or a German-speaking nursery school for at least three half days per week in the year be - fore they start kindergarten to learn German in a playful way.
-This early promotion of German has been mandatory in Basel since 2013.
+- **Early promotion of German -** Children who do not speak any or hardly any German attend a playgroup with German language support or a German-speaking nursery school for at least three half days per week in the year be fore they start kindergarten to learn German in a playful way.
+This early promotion of German has been mandatory in Basel since 2013

-Kindergarten, primary and secondary school
-Compulsory schooling comprises eleven years and is divided into the kindergarten, primary and secondary levels.
+- **Kindergarten, primary and secondary school -** Compulsory schooling comprises eleven years and is divided into the kindergarten, primary and secondary levels.
 Children attend kindergarten for two years, usually between the ages of five and seven.
 After that they attend primary school for six years.
-Here chil - dren learn French starting in the third year and English starting in the fifth year.
+Here chil dren learn French starting in the third year and English starting in the fifth year.
 After primary school all pupils attend the three-year secondary school.
 Depending upon their performance in school the children are divided into three levels: A (general requirements), E (expanded requirements) and P (high requirements).
 Kindergarten and primary school offer day-care structures beyond the instruction: in exchange for a fee paid by the parents, children are looked after in day-care facilities at schools or for midday meals.
 During the school holidays there are supervision at school, day holidays, and sports camps for children.
 In secondary schools, the children also have the option of a lunchtime meal.
 In the afternoons, the children can attend supervised learning centres or recreational courses.
 In all schools core times are applied.

-Apprenticeships, vocational and technical school certificates, academic secondary school
-Depending upon their performance in school and personal abilities and interests, after the eleven years of compulsory schooling young people have several possibilities.
-One of them is the two- to four - year apprenticeship.
+- **Apprenticeships, vocational and technical school certificates, academic secondary school -** Depending upon their performance in school and personal abilities and interests, after the eleven years of compulsory schooling young people have several possibilities.
+One of them is the two- to four year apprenticeship.
 A vocational school certificate during or after the apprenticeship opens the way to studies at a college of higher education.
 Further possibilities are the four-year Fachmaturitätsschule (vocational matriculation school) and the four-year secondary school.
 A diploma from a matriculation school entitles the holder to study at a college of advanced education, and the certificate from a secondary school leads to a university.

-University of Basel
-The University of Basel is the oldest university in Switzerland.
-It was founded in 1460 and today it is a modern university located in the city centre with an attractive range of research, teaching and ser - vices.
+- **University of Basel -** The University of Basel is the oldest university in Switzerland.
+It was founded in 1460 and today it is a modern university located in the city centre with an attractive range of research, teaching and ser vices.
 As a traditional comprehensive university it covers almost all fields of study and includes seven faculties.
 By European standards the University of Basel is a rather small university.
 It counts 13,000 students, nearly 3000 of them are doctoral candidates.
-The propor - tion of female students amounts around 55 per cent and a fifth of the students is from abroad.
-The University of Basel is held by the can - tons of Basel-Stadt and Basel-Landschaft.
-In Switzerland all univer - sity students pay student fees; in Basel these amount to 850 francs per semester.
+The propor tion of female students amounts around 55 per cent and a fifth of the students is from abroad.
+The University of Basel is held by the can tons of Basel-Stadt and Basel-Landschaft.
+In Switzerland all univer sity students pay student fees; in Basel these amount to 850 francs per semester.
 The University of Basel offers a rich and diversified student life.
-In addition to the range of university sports, there are 10 11
+In addition to the range of university sports, there are numerous associations and student bodies.
+The official representa tion of the students at the University of Basel is the “scuba”.
+This works not only for student participation, but also promotes student initiatives and organises its own cultural offerings.

+- **University of Applied Sciences and Arts Northwestern Switzerland (FHNW) -** In addition to the university, in the field of university-level education the FHNW provides a high-quality range of educational programmes.
+The FHNW is a regionally anchored educational institution with a international reputation.
+It includes ten schools, which cover the subjects of Computer Science, Engineering and Environment, Ar chitecture and Civil Engineering, Business, Life Sciences, Art and Design, Social Work, Teacher Education, Psychology and Music in teaching and applied research.
+The FHNW has almost 14,000 stu dents.
+1,000 of them come from abroad.
+Female students make up just above 50 percent.
+Fees are 700 francs per semester for Swiss students and 1,000 Swiss francs for students from the EU/EFTA.

+- **Private schools -** Those who don’t want to make use of the free public schools can make use of the services of a private educational institution in the Basel region.
+These include the English-, French- or Italian-speaking international schools in Basel and the surrounding area.
+At individu al private schools a leaving certificate recognised throughout Swit zerland can also be provided

+- **Further education -** Basel also offers a wide choice in the area of further education: The FHNW offers a diversified range of further education possibilities in all its subject areas.
+Under the “Advanced Studies” the University of Basel for example organises academic further education courses to be completed while working.
+Federal qualifications in the field of higher vocational training can be obtained from public vocational colleges as well as private schools.
+The adult education centre of both Basel cantons offers numerous events in general further education, language courses and post-literacy courses for adults.
+And for all people who have reached the age of 58, the “SeniorenUni” organises events in various fields of knowledge of the University of Basel.
+Adults who had no opportunity in their youth to attend a sec ondary school can obtain a canton school-leaving certificate in the matriculation courses for working people (Maturitätskurse für Erwachsene [MfB]), which enables access to the University of Basel.
+In addition, adult education facilities offer vocational qualification courses for adults.

-Culture
+## Culture
 Where culture is concerned, Basel has more to offer than cities of comparable size.
 This has to do with the city’s history, its location and the cosmopolitanism of the city and its inhabitants.